Resources Introduction

 The Clive Project

-The Clive Project was established in spring 1998 to develop and provide a range of integrated, specialist and flexible services for younger people with dementia and their carers in Oxfordshire.
+The Clive Project was established in spring 1998 to develop and provide a range of integrated, specialist and flexible services for younger people with dementia and their families in Oxfordshire.
 Read Clive's Story on The Clive Project website.

-People supported by the Clive Project include:
+People supported by The Clive Project include:

 The Clive Project has an open referral policy, so anyone can make contact.